-- You should use the Primary Taxpayer's information for the name and SSN/ITIN fields. - If you can't verify your identity using your 2022 return, try your 2021 tax return information.
-If you still cannot confirm your identity, verify using your 2017 or 2018 tax return.
-Since these returns were prepandemic, they have most likely been processed. - 5.
+- You should use the Primary Taxpayer's information for the name and SSN/ITIN fields. - If you can't verify your identity using your 2023 return, try your 2022 tax return information.
+If you still cannot confirm your identity, verify using your 2019 tax return. - 5.
 On the next page, enter your payment information and complete all fields. - a.
-In the Payment Amount and Confirmation Amount, enter the balance due as shown on your 2024 Estimated Tax Filing Instructions US Estimated Individual Income Tax. - b.
+In the Payment Amount and Confirmation Amount, enter the balance due as shown on your 2025 Estimated Tax Filing Instructions US Estimated Individual Income Tax. - b.
 When entering the Payment Date, always ensure the funds are in your bank account to make the payment.
 This will avoid IRS penalties for insufficient funds. - c.
-For Account Type, select Checking. - > Do not select Savings.
+For Account Type, select Checking. - ) Do not select Savings.
 Most Savings accounts do not allow you to make ACH payments from them and will cause you to incur IRS penalties for insufficient funds. - d.
 It is recommended to check the box I would like to receive email confirmation notifications... and enter your email address.
 This will allow you to get an email verification that the payment was made, which is very important should the IRS lose your electronic payment. - e.
 Click Continue. - 6.
 Print the verification page for your records.